cloudera/hue/docs/docs-site/content/releases/_index.md

 pre = "<b>4. </b>"
 +++

-List of all the product releases.
+Hue is a mature product continuously evolving that is more than 10 years old.
+Here is the list of all the product releases.